-6 Growth Marketing Best Practices for Higher SEM Profitability
+6 SEM Best Practices Growth Marketers Need To Master

 Who are the customers behind all those clicks?

-New research from Bing Ads allows us to better understand the five distinct stages all customers share:
+Research from Microsoft Ads allows us to better understand the five distinct stages of purchase intent all customers share:

-- Initiation: Getting background information and buying landscape to become a more informed researcher.
+- Awareness: Getting background information and buying landscape to become a more informed researcher.

-- Research: Exploring buying guides, recommendations, and products that meet basic criteria.
+- Consideration: Exploring buying guides, recommendations, and products that meet basic criteria.
+Comparing a handful of products that meet the customer’s criteria, including ratings, reviews, features, and cost.

-- Compare: Comparing a handful of products that meet the customer’s criteria, including ratings, reviews, features, and cost.
+- Conversion: Finding where to buy, then seeing pricing and promotions, availability, and local stores – eventually making a purchase.

-- Transaction: Finding where to buy, then seeing pricing and promotions, availability, and local stores.
+- Maintain: While already having a relationship with a brand, they may come across products or services in different areas that you provide.

-- Experience: Getting customer service, asking maintenance questions, and making additional purchases.
+- Expand: The user is a satisfied customer and leaves reviews for your business, word of mouth to peers, etc. These people then go into the Awareness stage.

 2. Align Your Campaign & Business Goals